Skip to content

 When to use it: as a base for organization-specific images, or when you want credential brokering without the full coding-agent set.

 Prerequisite: the shed-host-agent binary must be running on your host.
-See the shed-extensions quick start.
+See the macOS quickstart for host-agent setup and the Extensions configuration reference.

 shed create mydev --image extensions